nortikin/sverchok/docs/nodes/generators_extended/profile_mk3.rst

     (...)+ : this sequence may appear several times int : means the value will be cast as an int even if you input float flags generally are 0 or 1.
-    ["n = " num_verts] : for curve commands, number of subdivisions may be specified. z   : is optional for closing a line
+    ["n = " num_verts] : for curve and line commands, number of subdivisions may be specified.
+          For curve commands, default number of segments is specified in node settings (in the N panel).
+          For line commands, default number of segments is always 1. z   : is optional for closing a line
     X   : as a final command to close the edges (cyclic) [-1, 0] in addition, if the first and last vertex share coordinate space